Life replacement narratives: Menggam bon-puri

 The Jeju Island narrative is titled Menggam bon-puri after Menggam, a deity invoked in one of the rituals in which the narrative is recited.
 It is one of twelve "general bon-puri", which are narratives featuring deities worshipped throughout Jeju Island, and which are recited by all Jeju shamans.
 Some shamans also title it the Samani bon-puri, after the primary human figure of the myth.
 As of 2010, at least ten different versions of the Menggam bon-puri were known to researchers, transcribed between 1962 and 2008.

 In most versions, a man named Saman loses his parents at an early age and is reduced to beggary.
 He marries a fellow beggar.
 One day, his wife cuts off her hair and tells Saman to go sell it to buy food, but he purchases a gun instead to make a living as a hunter.
 Unfortunately, he is inexperienced at hunting and struggles.

 While in the mountains, Saman encounters an ancient skull.
 In most versions, this is the skull of the gun's original owner, who was the son of a state councilor.
 How the owner died varies depending on the version.
 According to one shaman, he shot himself accidentally with the gun; in other versions, he died of a gust or of cold and hunger, or was killed by a robber who stole the gun.
 How Saman encounters the skull also varies.
 In some versions, the skull reveals his identity in a dream while Saman is sleeping in the mountains, then comes rolling to him the next day.
 Another version states that the skull speaks to Saman during the night and tells him to dig him out of the earth.
 In all versions, Saman takes the skull with him.
-He keeps it outside the house at first, worrying about what his wife would think, but ultimately brings it home.
-Saman makes offerings to the skull on every festival day, and soon he has great success in hunting and becomes rich.
+He first keeps it outside the house, worrying about what his wife would think, but ultimately brings it home.
+Saman makes offerings to the skull every festival day, and soon, he has great success in hunting and becomes rich.